-The preprocessor step add\fx\variables loads the required fx\variables, checks them against CMOR standards and adds them either as cell\measure or ancillary\variable inside the cube data.
-This ensures that the defined preprocessor chain is applied to both variables and fx\variables.
+Internally, the required fx_variables are automatically loaded by the preprocessor step add_fx_variables which also checks them against CMOR standards and adds them either as cell_measure (see CF conventions on cell measures and iris.coords.CellMeasure) or ancillary_variable (see CF conventions on ancillary variables and iris.coords.AncillaryVariable) inside the cube data.
+This ensures that the defined preprocessor chain is applied to both variables and fx_variables.

-Note that when calling steps that require fx\variables inside diagnostic scripts, the variables are expected to contain the required cell\measures or ancillary\variables.
+Note that when calling steps that require fx_variables inside diagnostic scripts, the variables are expected to contain the required cell_measures or ancillary_variables.
 If missing, they can be added using the following functions: